phanikandula/weather-project/README.md

 Terminal 2: ```cd projects/frontend && npm install && npm start```

 Now the browser should pop up.
 Enter any string and the roundtrip to backend happens and the value is echoed back.

+Backend will use either a stub weather service (by default) or Open Weather service if OPEN_WEATHER_API_KEY environment variable is set.

+To use Open Weather service: Stop command running in Terminal 1 and export OPEN_WEATHER_API_KEY=<value> and then run the Terminal 1 command again.

+Key for Open Weather service can be obtained from openweathermap.org for free.